Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/grid/how-it-works/html/how-it-works.md

 ## How it works

-Vattenfall's grid system uses a series of containers, rows, and columns to layout and align content.
+Vattenfall’s grid system uses a series of containers, lines, and columns to layout and align content.
 It's built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

 ```html